bastosmichael/Veterans-Lighthouse-API-Example/README.md

 ### About the VA Lighthouse API
 ---
-The VA Lighthouse API is a way for Local Governments and Veteran Services Offices to upload documents to the VA digitally as opposed to other options, such as fax.
-The API also allows for better status tracking as uploaded packets make their way through the system.
+The VA Lighthouse API is a way for Local Governments and Veteran Services Offices to digitally upload as opposed to other options, such as fax.
+The API also allows for better status tracking in real time as uploaded packets make their way through the system.

 The documentation for interacting with the API can be found [here](https://developer.va.gov/explore/benefits/docs/benefits?version=current)

-We recently rolled out integration software with the VA Lighthouse API for our VSO and wanted to share an Open Source example of how to integrate with the VA API.
+We recently rolled out integration software with the VA Lighthouse API(Benefits Intake) for our VSO and wanted to share an Open Source example of how to integrate with the VA API.

 ### How this setup is different from our setup
 ---
 This setup is somewhat different than our internal application, here are the main differences

-+ This setup uses a minimal CSS framework called Spectre and Vanilla Javascript on the front end and PHP on the back end.
++ This setup uses a minimal CSS framework called Spectre CSS and Vanilla Javascript on the front end and PHP on the back end.
 Our setup uses VueJS and Vuetify on the frontend, and PHP on the back end.
 + This setup uses Python to grab the packet statuses.
 Our implementation uses Laserfiche and Laserfiche workflow to grab the statuses every 2 hours and web access gives the end user a view into Laserfiche.
 + This setup uses text files for status change tracking, our implementation uses a database.
 + Our form input is validated according to the specs under the VA Lighthouse Documentation.

-The reason for these differences is simple, We wanted to build a lightweight, open source application that you could pull down, throw on a server with PHP/Python installed, and start experimenting with right away and view all the VA API calls and how they work. **THIS IS NOT MEANT TO BE A PRODUCTION APP**, but rather, a way for you to lay the ground work FOR a production app and give you straight examples of how you can start integrating with the VA API out of the box.
+The reason for these differences is simple, We wanted to build a lightweight, open source application that you could pull down, throw on a server with PHP/Python installed, and start experimenting with right away. **THIS IS NOT MEANT TO BE A PRODUCTION APP**, but rather, a way for you to lay the ground work FOR a production app and give you lightweight examples of interacting with VA Lighthouse API.

 ### Getting started
 ---